-The Heatmap metrics are based on data reported to APRA by RSE licensees and data from index providers.
+The Heatmap metrics are based on data reported to APRA by RSE licensees and benchmark data from index providers.
 The metrics are:

-- the YFYS performance test2 results for MySuper products - The YFYS performance test sets a clear, legislated performance benchmark that superannuation products are required to meet in order to pass the test.
-The test includes an assessment of investment performance and administration fees.
-To pass the test, the product's performance test measure for the financial year must equal or exceed -0.50%p.a. - investment return metrics over three, five and seven-year time horizons for MySuper products, and for each lifecycle stage (where relevant); - administration and total fees and costs metrics covering representative member account balances of \$10,000, \$25,000, \$50,000, \$100,000 and \$250,000; and - sustainability of member outcomes metrics, including member account growth and net cash flow measures that provide some insight into the ability for an RSE licensee to continue to provide appropriate outcomes to members.
+- the annual performance test results for MySuper products; - The annual performance test sets a legislated performance benchmark that incorporates investment performance and administration fees.
+To pass the test, the product's performance measure for the relevant lookback period must equal or exceed -0.50% p.a. - MySuper products that failed the test for the latest lookback period are labelled "Fail" in the relevant column of the Heatmap.
+Those products that also failed for the lookback period of the previous year are additionally identified as "Fail - second consecutive time". - investment return metrics over three, five and eight-year time horizons for MySuper products, and for each lifecycle stage (where relevant); - administration and total fees and costs metrics covering representative member account balances of \$10,000, \$25,000, \$50,000, \$100,000 and \$250,000; and - sustainability of member outcomes metrics, including member account growth and net cash flow measures that provide some insight into the ability for an RSE licensee to continue to provide appropriate outcomes to members.

-The Heatmap metrics apply to all MySuper products, including lifecycle products.^aThis is to ensure that the multiple investment strategies of each MySuper lifecycle product are appropriately reflected in APRA's assessment approach.
+The Heatmap metrics apply to all MySuper products, including lifecycle products.aThis is to ensure that the multiple investment strategies of each MySuper lifecycle product are appropriately reflected in APRA's test approach.